 Systematic Planning Beats Emotion-Driven Decisions

-The takeaway here is that a systematic approach to investing can help reduce judgement errors by taking advantage of a concept know as dollar-cost averaging.
+The takeaway here is that a systematic approach to investing can help reduce judgement errors by taking advantage of a concept known as dollar-cost averaging.

 Because the same amount is invested each month, you naturally buy more shares when the prices of the mutual funds you hold in your retirement account are low.